YuetingH/MA4M4_2023/README.md

 - import an empirical network in a more general way, particularly for a temporal one
 - perform modularity maximisation for community detection
 - visualise relevant results and investigate robustness

+## Support Class 3 - Seminar Session (Week 9)
+[Network_Visualisation.ipynb](https://github.com/YuetingH/MA4M4_2023/blob/main/Support_Class2/Network_Visualisation.ipynb): This notebook serves as a documentation of coding resources related to network visualization.
+Additionally, we will give a presentation to provide further explanation.
+Slides are available [here](https://gamma.app/public/kjm9a9mdhzlcj7a).

+After this class, you should be able to:
+- create nice visualizations for small networks using NetworkX
+- create nice visualizations for large networks using ForceAtlas2 (Node Layout) and Curved Edge (Edge Layout)
+- produce Sankey Diagram to visualize the flow of community assignment over time
+- have access to other network visualisation resources, such as software [Gephi](https://gephi.org/) & [Tulip](https://tulip.labri.fr/site/)

+Please note that in order to run this Jupyter notebook successfully, you may need to install additional packages.
+Detailed instructions on how to do this can be found within the notebook itself.